VarshaA127/Twitter-Sentiment-Analysis/README.md

 •	Fetch Twitter Data: Fetch tweets from Twitter and store them in a data frame. <br>
 •	Clean The Data: Remove redundant and unnecessary data from tweets so that it can be easily operated on. <br>
-•	Devise Word Cloud: Use TextBlob to devise a word cloud to determine the top 20 trends of the given topic.
+•	Devise Word Cloud: Use TextBlob to devise a word cloud to determine the top 20 trends of the given topic. <br>
-•	Perform Sentiment Analysis: Determine whether the take of the masses is Positive, Neutral, or Negative.
+•	Perform Sentiment Analysis: Determine whether the take of the masses is Positive, Neutral, or Negative. <br>

 <img align="center" src="img/flowdiagram.png" height=900>